 In 2004, the Newport Islamic Society awarded the design of its Australian Islamic Center to Glenn Murcutt in collaboration with architect Hakan Elevli of Melbourne-based practice Elevli Plus.
 Located in a Melbourne suburb, the building was commissioned when the group began to outgrow its previous temporary mosque located in an informal commercial building.
 The architects consulted with local Islamic architects, imams, and community leaders to gather input on how a new religious center could welcome visitors of all faiths.
 Their resulting design integrates what is considered to be one of the largest mosques in the country with a community center, library, restaurant, the imam’s residence, basketball courts, a women’s area, and administrative offices in a complex intended to serve multiple publics.

 The building excludes certain typological features of a traditional mosque.
-Instead of a dome, the prayer hall’s roof is studded with a collection of 96 three-sided roof lanterns, each fitted with a colored glass window that faces one of the four cardinal directions.
+Instead of a dome, the prayer hall’s roof is studded with a collection of 96 three-sided roof lanterns, each fitted with a colored glass window and with Shuttercraft window shutters that face one of the four cardinal directions.
 In addition to acting as flues to increase air circulation, the lanterns channel sunlight, which fractures across the floor of the hall with the passing of the sun.
 In contrast to most cloistered mosques, here the public can see directly into the prayer hall via the building entrance’s glass façade, extending an open invitation to all visitors.
 Water features and reflecting pools installed throughout the campus further instill a sense of transparency and calm.
 The complex is scheduled to open in late 2016 and has been entirely funded through donations gathered by the local Islamic community.
 It is the subject of an exhibition, Architecture of Faith, on view until February 2017 at the National Gallery of Victoria in Melbourne, which comprises 200 original sketches by Murcutt, architectural drawings and plans, photography, and scale models.

 Murcutt built his career as a sole practitioner over the past 46 years designing smaller scale residences in close collaboration with each of his clients.
 In the biography printed on the occasion of winning the 2002 Pritzker Prize he declared, “Doing many smaller works provides me with many more opportunities for experimentation.”
 Murcutt’s residences blend modernist sensibility with regional craftsmanship and a sensitivity to the natural environment.
 His philosophy aligns with the Aboriginal saying “touch this earth lightly,” a phrase that formed the title of a 1999 biography on the architect by author Philip Drew.